jslphp/router/README.md

 ```

 ### Named routes
-Instead of remembering and keep updating/syncing liks, you can use named routes
+Instead of remembering all URLs and manually keep updating/syncing links, you can use named routes

 ```php
 // Add a route and give it a name